LogoLogo

 In the above examples, you might have noticed the resource_customs field.

-This mechanic allows storing small pieces of information as JSON in the engine.
+This mechanic allows small pieces of information such as JSON to be stored in the engine.

 The most common use case for this would be storing the ID of the eCommerce entity next to the resource.
 It'll be passed with every following request so it's easier for your business logic to create the requests to the eCommerce system without the need of reaching to the database.